imjronnie/Cyclistic-Bike-Share-Analysis-Case-Study/README.md

   <b>Cyclistic Marketing Analytics Team:</b> The notoriously detail-oriented executive team will decide whether to approve the recommended marketing program

 ## Prepare Data

+### Data Source

+I'll be using Cyclistic's past trip data from January 2023 to December 2023, which I downloaded from [divvy_tripdata](https://divvy-tripdata.s3.amazonaws.com/index.html).
+This data is provided by Motivate International Inc. under a certain [license](https://divvybikes.com/data-license-agreement).

+This information helps us understand how various types of customers use Cyclistic bikes.
+However, we need to be careful about privacy.
+We can't link individual purchases to credit card numbers or figure out if casual riders live near Cyclistic stations or if they've bought many single passes.
+We'll focus on general trends without getting into specific personal details.

 #### Code for combining 11 CSV files into one in R
 ```r